-It is important to note that apprenticeships are not a viable option for many young people, including those with student loans, who cannot afford to receive only experience or a small stipend in exchange for their labor.
+It is important to note that apprenticeships are off-limits for many young people, including those with student loans, who cannot afford to receive only experience or a small stipend in exchange for their labor.
 Because apprenticeship wages are low, young farmers must have a level of privilege to seek and take these positions.
 In this way, our apprenticeship system is discriminating against low-income aspiring farmers who cannot afford to do apprenticeships to gain the skills needed.